(Originally published in July 2017; Updated in November 2024)

 Scientists have found that many classes of common antibiotics are associated with a 60 to 200% increase in the risk of miscarriage during early pregnancy.
 These risky drugs included macrolides, quinolones, tetracyclines, sulfonamides, and metronidazole.
-(Infec-tions are prevalent during pregnancy.
+(Infections are prevalent during pregnancy.
 Previous studies found links between antibiotic use and a decreased risk of prematurity and low birth weight.)

 Researchers investigated 8,702 pregnant women who had experienced spontaneous abortions and 87,020 pregnant women who had not.
 The average time of miscarriage was at 14 weeks.
 Of those miscarriages, 16.4% had been exposed to antibiotics.
 But among the non-miscarriages, only 12.6% had taken antibiotics.
 The risk increased by three times with some antibiotic types.
-However, the increased risk was not seen for all antibiotics, which is reassuring for users who need to access infection-fighting drugs during pregnancy.
-Not associated with greater miscarriage risks were the antibiotics erythromycin and nitrofurantoin.
-(Nitrofurantoin is often used to treat urinary tract infections in pregnant women.)

 The women studied were between the ages of 15 and 45 years.
 The authors hope that these findings may be useful for policymakers to update guidelines for the treatment of infections during pregnancy.